ShivaTulsi/Max-Life-Insurance-Cross-Sell-Prediction-using-Machine-Learning/README.md

 This project focuses on predicting whether existing insurance customers are likely to purchase additional insurance products using Machine Learning techniques.

-Insurance companies already have a large customer base for existing policies.
-The goal of this project is to identify customers who are more likely to buy another insurance product.
-This helps improve marketing efficiency, customer targeting, and overall business revenue.
+The main objective is to help insurance companies identify potential customers for cross-selling campaigns based on customer demographics, vehicle information, insurance history, and behavioral patterns.

 The project includes:
 - Data Cleaning